FinalFrontierSecurity/aws-list-resources/README.md

 When running the script, it is recommended to include the `us-east-1` region in addition to the region(s) that your workload uses primarily.
 This ensures that resources of global AWS services are captured as well.

+Use `--resource-scope all` to set the scan to all resource types provided by Cloud Control.
+By default, it will only identify resources types listed in the `essential-resource-types.txt` file.
+Two output file formats are supported - JSON and CSV.
+Switch between these with the `--output-format` flag.
+CSV is default.
+The output can either list the identified resources by name or by count.
+Switch between these options with `--output-type`.
+Count is default

 Example run:

 ```bash